azizgharbi/3dfilestore/README.md

 ### Nice to have:

 - `Unit test` : I need more time.
-- `Download a transformed file` :I need more time.
+- `Download a transformed file` : I need more time.
 - `Test with the frontend`: I need more time.

 ### Routes and validations docs is using `tsoa`